 ____________

 The town has recently held festivities for its Patron- Saint Louis de Beltran while Catholics also flocked to pay homage to Cagayan Valley’s Patron Our Lady of Piat which made a weeklong stay at the Solano Parish Church.
-Activities to the merrymaking and galore showcased by the town were organized by Councilwoman Regie Valino- Valdez.
+Activities to the merrymaking and galore showcased by the town were organized by Councilwoman Regie Valino- Valdez.___________

 The sunday services for Solano's Patron St. Louis de Beltran officiated by Bayombong Bishop Ramon Villena